glaucuslinux/glaucus/README.md

 # glaucus

-glaucus is a highly optimized and extremely lightweight suckless Linux distribution built from scratch.
+glaucus is a highly optimized and extremely lightweight Linux distribution built from scratch.

 It was previously known as snail, and has been under development for 2 years now.